 • Mobile Telephone costs

-Each Councillor is entitled to receive a mobile phone for the duration as a Councillor of Belfast City Council.
-The device is available for upgrade every 24 months in accordance with the Council's mobile phone contract.
+Each Councillor is entitled to receive a mobile phone for the duration they remain a Councillor of Belfast City Council.
+The device is available for upgrade periodically.

 Belfast City Council will cover the cost of line rental which includes;-